David Mertz, Ph.D.

 at every system boot.
 You control the mounts that happen at bootup by

-putting configuration lines in the file /etc/fstab
+putting configuration lines in the file /etc/fstab.
+A typical

 configuration might look something like the below example.
 The Topic